Google-IO-Extended-Grand-Rapids/conference_web/README.md

 - Copy the vagrant_config.yml.template to vagrant_config.yml
 - adjust the "start-web" to be false
 - Start the application using the application-no-web.properties file so it will point to the appropriate postgres machine locally.

+# Database commands
+Here is a list of database commands that can be ran as maven
+## Rollback
+- mvn liquibase:rollback -Dliquibase.rollbackCount=1